t2trg/t2trg-iot-edge-computing/draft-irtf-t2trg-iot-edge.md

 Edge computing, also referred to as fog computing in some settings, is a new paradigm in which substantial computing and storage resources are placed at the edge of the Internet, that is, close to mobile devices, sensors, actuators, or machines.
 Edge computing happens near data sources {{Mahadev}}, or closer (topologically, physically, in terms of latency, etc.) to where decisions or interactions with the physical world are happening.
-It processes both downstream data, e.g. originated from cloud services, and upstream data, e.g. originated from end devices or network elements.
+It processes both downstream data, e.g., originated from cloud services, and upstream data, e.g., originated from end devices or network elements.
-The term fog computing usually represents the notion of a multi-tiered edge computing, that is, several layers of compute infrastructure between the end devices and cloud services.
+The term "fog computing" usually represents the notion of a multi-tiered edge computing, that is, several layers of compute infrastructure between the end devices and cloud services.

 An edge device is any computing or networking resource residing between end-devices' data sources and cloud-based data centers.
 In edge computing, end devices not only consume data but also produce data.